flatpickles/sketchbook/docs/updating.md

 <img src="media/gh-sync-needed.png" style="width: 500px" />

-### Syncing Without Conflicts
+### Syncing Without Conflicts (Merge)

-If your changes are contained only within your `src/art` directory, you should be able to sync your fork easily from the GitHub web UI. to the right of the message shown above is a "Sync fork" option, and this should pull in the latest changes from the upstream repository.
+If your changes are contained only within your `src/art` directory, you should be able to sync your fork easily from the GitHub web UI.
+To the right of the message shown above is a "Sync fork" option, and this should pull in the latest changes from the upstream repository.
 After you do this, you can `git pull` in your local Sketchbook directory, and get right back to work.

+It's worth noting that GitHub's auto-sync option creates a **merge commit** in your Sketchbook fork.
+This can be fine, though you may prefer a rebase sync (discussed below).

-### Syncing With Conflicts
+### Syncing With Conflicts (Merge)

-If you've changed code files elsewhere within Sketchbook, or in some cases when you've changed values in `src/config`, you may need to resolve conflicts with upstream changes in the same files.
+If you've changed code files within Sketchbook's app code, or in some cases when you've changed the files within `src/config`, you may need to resolve conflicts with upstream changes.
 If "Sync repo" presents the following dropdown, and you don't want to discard the conflicting commits, you'll need to resolve these conflicts locally.

 <img src="media/gh-conflicts.png" style="width: 300px" />